LM-SPT: LM-Aligned Semantic Distillation for Speech Tokenization: Related Works

-\paragraph{Semantic-Enhanced Speech Tokenizers} CosyVoice~\cite{cosyvoice} introduces a supervised semantic speech tokenizer, which is trained to predict the transcript (textual content) directly from token sequences extracted from an input audio.
-Here, the supervision is focused primarily on semantic content rather than acoustic details, and the decoder is conditioned on a speaker embedding to enable speech generation.
+CosyVoice~\cite{cosyvoice} introduces a supervised semantic speech tokenizer, which is trained to predict the transcript (textual content) directly from token sequences extracted from an input audio.
+Similarly, GLM4-Voice tokenizer~\cite{glm4voice} finetunes Whisper~\cite{whisper} encoder with an additional pooling layer for frame rate reduction and a VQ layer for discretization.
+Here, the supervision is focused primarily on semantic content rather than acoustic details.
+As a result, decoding the encoded tokens into high-fidelity speech typically relies on powerful generative decoders such as diffusion- or flow-matching-based models, and often requires additional conditioning prompts to control speaker timbre during synthesis as discussed in~\cite{almtokenizer}.
 In speech language modeling, this design may limit the expressiveness of the generated speech, since the language model does not explicitly generate acoustic tokens.
-SpeechTokenizer~\cite{zhang2024speechtokenizer} leverages semantic distillation from the HuBERT~\cite{hubert} model, integrating hierarchical semantic and acoustic information within an RVQ structure to improve semantic alignment.
-Similarly, Mimi~\cite{moshi} uses semantic distillation from WavLM~\cite{wavlm}, balancing semantic enhancement and acoustic reconstruction through a split RVQ structure.
-Although these methods exhibit better compatibility with LMs compared to traditional codecs such as EnCodec~\cite{encodec}, they rely on a SSL teacher that primarily encode phonetic rather than semantic information, and Mimi use rigid frame-wise alignment for feature-level supervision, which becomes problematic under frame rate reduction.
+Moreover, such objectives tend to induce \emph{semantic--acoustic entangled} token representations, where token sequences may change substantially due to subtle acoustic factors even when the underlying semantic content is unchanged, which may make them harder for an LM to interpret and generalize~\cite{stabletoken}.

+SpeechTokenizer~\cite{zhang2024speechtokenizer} leverages semantic distillation from a self-supervised learning (SSL) teacher (HuBERT~\cite{hubert}) at the high temporal resolution (50Hz), injecting distilled information into the first layer of an RVQ stack to improve semantic alignment while preserving acoustic detail in subsequent layers.
+X-Codec~\cite{ye2025codec} also operates at 50Hz but adopts a different strategy: it concatenates SSL representations with waveform features before RVQ, and jointly optimizes acoustic and semantic reconstruction, rather than directly matching teacher and student features.

+In a complementary direction, RepCodec~\cite{repcodec} instead applies the codec encoder--decoder--VQ framework directly to SSL features themselves, learning discrete tokens that reconstruct continuous representations of a pretrained teacher.

+Overall, such designs tend to induce \emph{semantic--enhanced} tokenizers and improve semantic alignment, which has recently been shown to offer advantages for integrating discrete speech tokens with language models~\cite{moshi,Qwen3-Omni,opusLM,mimoaudio2025,voila2025}.